Offered by Department of Psychology

 - PSY 870P - Neuropsychology - 3 hours

-effects of brain injury and methods of neuropsychological assessment.
-Prior completion of
+of brain injury and methods of neuropsychological assessment.
+Prior completion of PSY 313*

 - PSY 880P - Advanced Seminar in Psychology - 3 hours

-- Prereq: have completed at least 12 hours of psychology coursework and graduate standing and permission of the instructor
+- Prereq: have completed at least 12 hours of psychology coursework, graduate standing, permission of the instructor

 - PSY 890 - Directed Research - 1-3 hours